-Radio Liberty will stop its medium-wave broadcasts in Russia starting Nov.
+Radio Liberty to stop medium-wave broadcasts in Russia on Nov.
 10

 Moscow - Radio Liberty will stop its medium-wave broadcasts in Russia starting Nov.
 10 but will preserve its online broadcasts, Yelena Glushkova, the head of the Radio Free Europe office in Russia, told Interfax.

 "We plan to stop our medium-wave broadcasts starting Nov.
 10, as this is stipulated by Russian law.
 There are more than 48% of foreigners among our founders, and therefore we have no right to continue broadcasts in this range in Russia.
 Our lawyers recommended such a solution to us so as not to violate Russian law, and we always comply with the letter of the law," she said.

 Glushkova pointed out that the termination of MW broadcasts has no relation to the coming of new head of Radio Liberty's Moscow office Maria (Masha) Gessen.

 "This has no relation to Maria Gessen.
 We simply do not want to break the law.
 But we will certainly remain on the Internet and will continue broadcasting there," she said.